 Does vaginoplasty affect sensation?

-The purpose of vaginoplasty surgery is to restore the female vagina to the pre-pregnancy condition.
+Vaginoplasty surgery aims to restore the female vagina to the pre-pregnancy condition.
 The newly tightened vagina has enhanced tone, control and muscle strength as well as being smaller in diameter.
-These benefits help to increase feeling after vaginoplasty surgery which has a direct impact on sexual intercourse with many women reporting increased satisfaction after having had a vaginoplasty.
-It is important to bear in mind that a vaginoplasty does not affect sexual desire or the ability to have an orgasm as there are a number of interconnected factors which contribute to these phenomena.
+These benefits help to increase feeling after vaginoplasty surgery which has a direct impact on sexual intercourse, with many women reporting increased satisfaction after having had a vaginoplasty.
+It is important to bear in mind that a vaginoplasty does not affect sexual desire or the ability to have an orgasm, as there are a number of interconnected factors which contribute to these phenomena.
 Having vaginoplasty surgery does not automatically increase sexual desire.
-Vaginoplasty surgery can improve symptoms caused by stress incontinence and pelvic organ prolapse when combined with a pelvic floor repair.
-Vaginal looseness can also be caused by the ageing process where lowered oestrogen levels contribute to an increase in vaginal laxity.
+Vaginoplasty surgery can improve symptoms caused by stress incontinence and pelvic organ prolapse when combined with pelvic floor repair.
+Vaginal looseness can also be caused by the ageing process, where lowered oestrogen levels contribute to an increase in vaginal laxity.

 When can I start walking after vaginoplasty?

 We would recommend that patients begin to mobilise after the first 24 hours after vaginoplasty surgery.
 It is uncommon to experience pain or discomfort with gentle walking around the house.
 To minimise the risk of complications, it’s important not to do too much too soon and if you experience increased pain or discomfort, it is important to slow down and always to listen to your body.